How much does a bail agent bond cost in California?

 Why do I need this bond?

-California bail agent bonds protect individuals and businesses from unethical and illegal acts performed by bail agents.
-If the principal breaches the terms of the bond agreement and an individual is harmed as a result, the surety will pay for all damages up to the full bond amount.
+The California Producer Licensing Bureau requires bail agents to post $1,000 surety bonds to protect individuals and businesses from unethical and illegal acts performed by bail agents.
+If the principal breaches the terms of the bail agent bond agreement and an individual is harmed as a result, the surety will pay for all damages up to the full bond amount.
 The principal is required to compensate the surety for all damages paid out.

 What’s the fine print?